Your Complete Guide to Toilet Flanges

-Today’s market offers a variety of flange types, based on material composition.
-Among some of the options are PVC, ABS, cast iron, brass or materials based on specific application needs.
+Today’s market offers a variety of flange types based on material composition.
+Among some of the options are plastics (PVC, ABS), cast iron, brass or materials based on specific application needs.

 What is a toilet flange?

 A toilet flange, also called a closet flange, is a pipe fitting that connects a toilet to the drainage system while also securing it to the finished floor.
 A toilet flange securely attaches a toilet to the home’s drainage system through an approved connection method.
 The flange is also anchored to the subfloor with a rust-proof screw keeping it stable and free from movement.

 A wax ring mounted on the closet flange creates a watertight seal between the bottom of the toilet and the closet flange, preventing any leaks, odors or sewer gases from escaping the fixture.
 T bolts, or as Oatey calls them, "Johni-Bolts," are used to connect the toilet (via slots) to the toilet flange.

 As mentioned earlier, keep in mind that the choice of toilet flange depends on the material of the pipe (the drainage or sanitary system) and connection method.

 That means if you have a PVC pipe connection, you should install a PVC closet flange.
 A cast iron connection will require a cast iron toilet flange, and so forth.

 Before you head to your local supply house or nearest hardware store to purchase a toilet flange, let’s explore the different types to ensure you choose the correct toilet flange for your particular application.

 1. PVC or ABS Toilet Flanges

 The Oatey® Level Fit Closet Flange is a good choice when you are simply changing out the flange.
 The PVC toilet flange (or ABS) quickly and easily connects water closet outlets to a plumbing system and sits flush on the finished floor surface.